pgpkg/pgpkg/docs/pages/tutorial.md

     ------
     (0 rows)

-We forgot to populate the table, so let's add another migration script.
+We forgot to populate the table!
+So, let's add another migration script.
-Call it contact@001.sql, the first update to the contact table.
+Call it contact@001.sql, the first change to the contact table.
 Edit the file `schema/contact@001.sql`:

     insert into hello.contact (name) values ('Postgresql Community');

-Add this new migration script to the schema/@index.pgpkg, so it looks like this:
+Remember that pgpkg needs to know the order in which migrations will run, so you need to add this new migration script to `schema/@index.pgpkg`.
+It should now look like this:

     contact.sql
     contact@001.sql

-Apply the update:
+Apply the updated package to the database:

     $ pgpkg .